brotkrueml/typo3-matomo-integration/Documentation/Configuration/Index.rst

    Default: *disabled*

-Heart beat timer: Active time in seconds
-   If the option "Heart beat timer" is enabled, you can adjust how long a tab needs to be active to be counted as viewed (in seconds).

-   Default: *15*

 Track all content impressions
    If you use `content tracking`_ you can enable this option when you want to track **all** content impressions on a page.